doiska/doiska/README.md

 * ✉️  You can contact me at [contato.pedrohenriquelopes@gmail.com](mailto:contato.pedrohenriquelopes@gmail.com)
 * 🧠  Learning NextJS
 * 🤝  Open to collaborating on Discord Bots, Genshin Data Scraping
+* 🧬  Some soft skills: self-taught, proactive and communicative

 ### Skills